 The Illinois Tollway's goal of balancing all soils on projects allows for the movement of excess soil from one area to another area.
-Soils that achieve the Tier 1 remedial objectives under 35 IAC Part 742 or soils that can be managed such that there is no risk to human health or the environment can be classified as Soils for Reuse.
-As guidance, the Illinois Tollway utilizes the TACO Tier I remedial objectives for industrial/commercial properties, use of engineered barriers, and groundwater use restrictions in place where the soils will be placed.
+Soils that achieve the Tier 1 remediation objectives under 35 III.
+Adm.
+Code 742 (TACO) or soils that can be managed such that there is no risk to human health or the environment can be classified as Soils for Reuse.
+As guidance, the Illinois Tollway utilizes the TACO Tier 1 remediation objectives for industrial/commercial properties and groundwater use restrictions in municipalities where the soils will be placed.
+Engineered barriers are only utilized where an existing No Further Remediation (NFR) letter from the IEPA is in place.
+All excavated soils shall then be classified as one of the following: